dfelinto/blender-manual/manual/editors/preferences/animation.rst

 look and their default behavior.

 Unselected Opacity
-   Controls the Opacity of unselected :doc:`F-Curves </editors/graph_editor/fcurves/index>` against the background of the *Graph Editor*.
+   Controls the opacity of unselected :doc:`F-Curves </editors/graph_editor/fcurves/index>` against the background of the *Graph Editor*.
 Default Smoothing Mode
    Controls the behavior of :ref:`automatic curve handles <editors-graph-fcurves-settings-handles>` for newly created F-curves.